 Do not obsess over AI rankings.
 Track inclusion and outcomes.

-Your best KPI is leads and conversions that start from AI or are assisted by AI brand exposure.
+Your best KPIs are leads and conversions that originate from AI or are assisted by AI-driven brand exposure.

 GA4 tracking checklist for AI referrals